gaoxiangyu369/Pacman/Pacman_Capture_the_Flag/README.md

 ### Implementation of Pac Man

-Produce a working agent that can play Pacman within the Pacman game engine.
+Produce a working agent that can play Pacman within the Pacman game engine, based on [Berkeley Pac Man](http://ai.berkeley.edu/contest.html).

+Only myTeam.py got edited.

 #### To run the planner: